Ivan Patzaichin: Biography

 Patzaichin was born in a Russian Lipovan family in the village Mila 23, Tulcea County.
 His father Vicol was a fisherman and his mother Alexandra was a dressmaker.
 He took up canoeing at an early age inspired by his grandfather, and decided to pursue a canoeing career after watching a television broadcast of two canoers from his village, more specifically Vicol Calabiciov and Serghei Covaliov, winning the 1966 world title in doubles.
 In 1967, aged 18, he moved to the Romanian capital Bucharest, where he joined the club Dinamo.
 One year later, in 1968, he was included in the national team and won an Olympic gold medal, paddling with Covaliov.

 At the 1972 Olympics, Patzaichin broke his paddle and placed last in the singles heats.
 Yet he managed to finish the race, paddling with a piece of the floor board that he removed from the inside of his canoe, and was included in the repechage.
 He eventually won the repechage and the final race.
 In the doubles, he again teamed with Covaliov and placed second, just 0.03 seconds behind the winners.

 Patzaichin spent his entire career with Dinamo, first as a trainee and competitor, paddling 4,000–5,000 km per year in his prime, and then as a coach.
-His most famous trainees are Olympic champions Florin Popescu and Mitică Pricop.
+His most famous trainees were Olympic champions Florin Popescu and Mitică Pricop.
 A statue of Patzaichin is installed outside of the Dinamo main office.
 Besides canoeing, he also founded the association Ivan Patzachin – Mila 23 and launched the national project Rowmania aiming to promote heritage tourism and other outdoor activities.
 Patzaichin owned his own line of clothing made from natural products.

 In 1976, Patzaichin married Georgiana, a woman he met in August 1975.
 They have a daughter Ivona Beatrice (born c.
 1979), who works at the National Commission of Hospital Accreditation.

 He was involved in an animation project in 2020, dubbing into Romanian the character Scroop in the Disney movie Treasure Planet.

 Ivan Patzaichin died on 5 September 2021, aged 71, in Bucharest, after having been hospitalized for three months with lung cancer.